stahir131/SC900-Notes/README.md

 1. Inter-directory provisioning is provisioning an identity between two different directory services systems.<br />
 2. Synchronization: Done to make sure identity information for on-prem users and groups is matching the cloud.
 These both are done using Entra cloud sync<br />
 **External identities**:<br />
-1. B2B collaboration: Typically represented as guest users to sign in to your Microsoft applications or other enterprise apps by using their preferred identity.B2B does not involve credentials to sign but rather they authenticate with their home organization or identity provider.There are various ways to add external users<br />
+1. B2B collaboration: Typically represented as guest users to sign in to your Microsoft applications or other enterprise apps by using their preferred identity.B2B does not require credentials to sign but rather they authenticate with their home organization or identity provider.The guests are created in your directory.There are various ways to add external users<br />
   a.
 Invite users to B2B collaboration using their Microsoft enta accounts, microsft accounts, or social identities that you enable.<br />
   b.
-Use self-service sign up user flows to let external users sign up for applications themselves. you can customize to allow sign-up with a work, school or social identity.
+Use self-service sign up user flows to let external users sign up for applications themselves.
+You can customize to allow sign-up with a work, school or social identity.
 User info can be collected during sign-up process.<br />
-3. B2B direct connect:
+  c.
+Use Microsoft Entra entitlement management, an identity governance feature that lets you manage identity and access for external users at scale by automating access request workflows, access assignments, reviews, and expiration.<br />
+3. B2B direct connect: A new way to collaborate with other Microsoft Entra organizations using the Miccrosoft Teams shared channels.
+Here you create 2-way trust relationships with other Enrtra organizations to allow users to seamlessly sign in to your shared resources and vice-versa.
+The users here are not added as guests but are visible from within Teams shared channel and managed in Teams admin center.
 4. Microsoft Entra External ID for customers (preview)
 5. Microsoft Entra multi-tenant organization